UoB-COMSM0166/2026-group-27/README.md

 * Game Mechanics:

   Participants suggested improvements to the game mechanics, some of which matched features we already planned to implement, such as              adding item descriptions to improve understanding.
 They also suggested adding a warning when time is running low (e.g. 10–20 seconds            remaining).
 This indicated that players needed clearer feedback when they are under pressure.

 ## 6.2 Quantitative Analysis: System Usability Scale (SUS)

 The SUS was used to evaluate the usability across different levels.
 If a game is too easy, it can become uninteresting, while unnecessary difficulty or frustration can reduce replayability (Sweetser & Wyeth, 2005).
-Therefore, we compared both levels to evaluate whether usability is consistent as difficulty increases.
+SUS was chosen as it is known to be reliable and is commonly used in evaluating usability in game design (Maxim & Arnedo-Moreno, 2025).

 Ten participants completed level 1 and level 2, completing the SUS questionnaire after each level.
 Each question was rated on a scale of 1-5 (1=strongly disagree and 5=strongly agree) (Raw data: [Appendix 1](https://github.com/UoB-COMSM0166/2026-group-27#13-appendices)).